kar1l/frame/README.md

 		end
 		return nil, nil
 	end)
-	if ok then
-		if res and res ~= "" then
-			displayName = res
+	if ok and res and res ~= "" then displayName = res
-		end
 	end

 	if not displayName or displayName == "" then